DavidWells/serverless-workshop/lessons-code-complete/core-concepts/3-http-post-with-cors/README.md

     sls deploy
     ```

+4. (optional) Setting a custom domain

     Alternatively, You can [setup a custom domain](https://serverless.com/blog/serverless-api-gateway-domain/) to mask your AWS urls with your own domain.
+This will side step the need for CORs support.

+    One thing to note: when running integration tests against multiple services, you still might need to hit the raw AWS endpoint.
+In this case, it's recommended that you still use the cors enabled endpoints.

 ## Complete code